Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Treatment methods for furunculosis

-Treatment of a boil can take place without the advice of a doctor.
-You can perform procedures related to the processing of build-up on your own.
+Treatment of a boil can be carried out without the advice of a doctor.
+You can carry out procedures related to the treatment of growth yourself.
 But even with home treatment, it is important to remember that therapy must be carried out in strict accordance with the instructions for the drugs.
-If the patient's condition worsens, it is necessary to switch to professional treatment.
+If the patient's condition worsens, the patient should switch to professional treatment.

 • conservative, that is, non-surgical, method;